How to Build a Chatbot that works with your Brand

 Pro Tip!

-Find brand style guides before writing any word or idiomatic expressions, co-create with customers to define it...
-It can be as easy and as difficult as you want.
+Find brand style guides before writing any words or idiomatic expressions, and co-create with customers to define them.
+It can be as easy or as difficult as you want.

 5. Build a Conversational Tree

 Until today, the vast majority of bots are built using decision-tree logic.
-So it’s time for a UX Designer & Copywriter to align brand, user journeys and technology specs.
-Conversational trees must include all touchpoints between user and bot, anticipate error messages or user trash talk reactions.
+So, it’s time for a UX Designer and copywriter to align brand, user journeys, and technology specs.
+Conversational trees must include all touchpoints between the user and the bot and anticipate error messages or user trash-talk reactions.
 You can also identify and mark user moods in these touchpoints with emoji or basic iconography.
-That’s very helpful before implementing voice & tone.
+That’s very helpful before implementing voice and tone.

 We recommend diagrams.net (formerly draw.io) for collaborative conversational trees.
 This deliverable shouldn’t include final content but a conversational tree is also important to align workflows between UX and writers.
 We strongly recommend using codes to identify content pieces and find them easily in an Excel collaborative document.